urql-graphql/urql/docs/graphcache/computed-queries.md

 Given you have a [relay-compatible schema](https://facebook.github.io/relay/graphql/connections.htm) on your backend we offer the possibility of endless data resolving.
 This means that when you fetch the next page in your data received in `useQuery` you'll see the previous pages as well.
-This is usefull for endless scrolling.
+This is useful for endless scrolling.

 You can achieve this by importing `relayPagination` from `@urql/exchange-graphcache/extras`.